CommunityToolkit/Windows/components/Behaviors/samples/StackedNotificationsBehavior.md

 > be broken by that change when it is overridden or restored by the notification.
 Therefore, it is best to only provide constants on the
 > parent `InfoBar` itself that will be consistent for all messages and set any dynamic options in the `Notification` options.

+When a `Duration` is provided, if the user has their pointer over the message, it will not be dismissed.
+It will instead reset the time before being dismissed once the pointer has left the active notification.

 ## Migrating from InAppNotification

 If you previously used the `InAppNotification` component from the Windows Community Toolkit, like so: